Fat Bike Etiquette

 - DON’T: Don’t ride in the 2 track (classic track) ever!
 Bunny hop it if you must cross.

 - DO: Tip your cap to snowmobilers.
 Our local club has been super-welcoming to the sport of fat biking and packs in many options for our benefit.

 - DO: Clean up after Fido.
 If you put the poop in the baggie, TAKE THE BAGGIE WITH YOU!
 No one loves your dog’s poop as much as you do.

-- Ride a soft tire so you don’t chew up a trail and ruin if for others – keep it below 10psi on groomed and improved trails.
+- DO: Ride a soft tire so you don’t chew up a trail and ruin if for others – keep it below 10 psi on groomed and improved trails.

-- If you have a muddy tire, wipe it off or spin it off in a snowbank or something besides a groomed or improved trail.
-It’s ugly – and it melts out unevenly and such in the sun.
+- DO: If you have a muddy tire, wipe it off or spin it off in a snowbank or something besides a groomed or improved trail.
+The mud negatively impacts the trails and melts out unevenly and such in the sun.

 - Well, it happened last winter.
 Keep your bike between you and it.
 Do not act like a deer!

 What to do if you run into a bear:

 - Keep your bike between you and it.
 Do not act like a berry bush.

 What to do if you miss a dinner with your in-laws because you were having too much fun fat biking: